InRule/DMNModeler/doc/PublicAPIForDMNModeler.md

-# Public API for DMN Modeler Extension
+# DMN Public API

-InRule DMN Extension has a public API available, consisting in a set of classes available to the developer to gain access to and work with the different parts of the DMN extension.
-The developer has the possibility to use these classes to:
+DMN Modeler includes a public API consisting of a set of classes that import/export DMN models and decision tables.
+More specifically, a developer has the classes to do the following:
 -	Import and Export DMN Decision Table(s) to and from a Rule Application
 -	Import and Export DMN Model(s) to and from a Rule Application

 The Rule Application used in an import or export operation might be:
 - A Rule Application saved on the local file system
 - A reference to an object representing a Rule Application definition
-- A Rule Application from a Catalog
+- A Rule Application from irCatalog

 Prerequisites:
--	InRule irAuthor SDK (at the moment of writing this documentation version is at 5.7.2, but might increase as time passes)
+-	InRule irAuthor SDK (5.7.2)
--	if a reference to a Rule Application from irCatalog is used, version of the irCatalog should be the same as irAuthor version in which the Rule Application was defined
+-	if a reference to a Rule Application from irCatalog is used, the version of irCatalog should be the same as irAuthor.
 -	Assembly InRuleLabs.Authoring.Extensions.DMNAPI.dll

-Please find below the list of classes and their methods, available in the API, all available in the InRuleLabs.Authoring.Extensions.DMNAPI namespace.
+Below are the list of classes and methods available in the API using the InRuleLabs.Authoring.Extensions.DMNAPI namespace.

 ## DMNDecisionTableAPI class